Steve Irwin: Honours

-Irwin was inducted in 2009 into the Queensland Business Leaders Hall of Fame, recognised for international entrepreneurship both in business and wildlife conservation, significantly contributing to Queensland and its international reputation and in 2015, Irwin was a posthumous recipient of the Queensland Greats Awards.
-In 2017 it was announced that Irwin would be posthumously honoured with a star on the Hollywood Walk of Fame.
+Irwin was inducted into the Queensland Business Leaders Hall of Fame in 2009, recognised for international entrepreneurship in business and wildlife conservation, and for significantly contributing to Queensland's international reputation.
+In 2015, he received a posthumous Queensland Greats Awards.
+In 2017, it was announced that Irwin would be posthumously honoured with a star on the Hollywood Walk of Fame.
 The star was unveiled on 26 April 2018.
-On 22 February 2019, the 57th anniversary of Irwin's birth, the search engine Google released a Google Doodle commemorating him, in the form of a slideshow.
+On 22 February 2019, the 57th anniversary of Irwin's birth, Google released a Google Doodle commemorating him in the form of a slideshow.

 Within Australia

-In the years after his death, Irwin's likeness, catchphrases, mannerisms, and contributions have made Steve Irwin synonymous with Australia among both citizens and foreigners.
-His likeness has been used by the Queensland Government to promote tourism in the state with them regarding Australia Zoo as one of the state's most iconic tourist destinations.
+In the years after his death, Irwin's likeness, catchphrases, mannerisms, and contributions made him synonymous with Australia among both citizens and foreigners.
+His likeness has been used by the Queensland Government to promote tourism, with Australia Zoo regarded as one of the state's most iconic tourist destinations.
 His son Robert became a spokesperson for Queensland's tourism board in 2020.

-Glass House Mountains Road, which runs along the front of Australia Zoo, was also renamed Steve Irwin Way by the Queensland Government as a tribute to Irwin.
+Glass House Mountains Road, which runs along the front of Australia Zoo, was renamed Steve Irwin Way by the Queensland Government as a tribute.
 The renaming was announced three weeks after Irwin's death.

-In 2022, following the death of Queen Elizabeth II, some Australians voiced support for the nation's currency to feature Irwin instead of King Charles III, with two citizens filing separate petitions to gather support for the cause.
-When asked by the press on the matter, prime minister Anthony Albanese declined to take a position, offering that it wasn't the right time to discuss who would be on the currency in the immediate wake of the Queen's death.
+In 2022, following the death of Queen Elizabeth II, some Australians voiced support for featuring Irwin on the nation's currency instead of King Charles III.
+Two citizens filed separate petitions to gather support for the proposal.
+When asked about the matter, prime minister Anthony Albanese declined to take a position, saying it was not the right time to discuss who would appear on the currency in the immediate aftermath of the Queen's death.